 Inbound marketing tactics work not only to convert visitors into leads and nurture leads into customers but also to generate demand for your product or service.
 After all, inbound is all about enabling consumers to identify and solve for their challenges with the help of your organization.

-- Blogging and SEO: In order to educate your visitors and begin to guide them down your funnel, you must be able to attract them to your website.
+To educate your visitors and begin to guide them down your funnel, you must be able to attract them to your website.
 Writing blogs about the topics your contacts care about and optimizing that content for search is a great way to organically draw visitors to your site.

-- Lead generation: You’re not going to be able to sell to anyone without first generating leads.
+You’re not going to be able to sell to anyone without first generating leads.
 Ultimately, your sales team needs someone to follow up with.
 A lead is an individual that has voluntarily given you their information, providing candidates for you to nurture into marketing qualified leads (MQLs) and sales-qualified leads (SQLs).
 Besides filling out forms on gated content offers, you can also capture contacts’ information through chatbots, giving you another lead generation channel.

-- Chatbots and conversational marketing: Chatbots are another channel to engage with prospects and customers who are visiting your website.
+Chatbots are another channel to engage with prospects and customers who are visiting your website.
 From lead generation to qualification, and customer support, chatbots both automated and live provide website visitors with the ability to answer their questions in real time with minimal effort.

-- Email marketing and lead nurturing: You’re not going to get a contact to go from converting into a lead to becoming a customer without educating them further, especially if your company has a complex sales process or a long sales cycle.
+You’re not going to get a contact to go from converting into a lead to becoming a customer without educating them further, especially if your company has a complex sales process or a long sales cycle.
 By sending your contacts emails with valuable content and other resources, you can nurture them through the funnel.
 At each stage, you can present the next logical step, helping them progress along their journey.

 Marketing and sales alignment is critical to the success of your entire business.
 Fortunately, sales enablement initiatives driven by a comprehensive demand generation strategy can promote unification across marketing and sales and, in turn, close more business.